sqlxpert/lights-off-aws/README.md

 - `CloudFormation`
 - `AWS Security Token Service`
 - `AWS Backup` (if you use the `sched-backup` tag)
-- `AWS Key Management Service` (if you encrypt SQS queues and/or CloudWatch log groups with KMS keys)
+- `AWS Key Management Service` (if you encrypt the SQS queues and/or the CloudWatch log group with KMS keys)
 - `AWS Organizations` (if you create a CloudFormation StackSet with the `//terraform-multi` module)